myneur/noFluffy/README.md

 - Deploy voicelet.html on your site
 - Access it while adding your OpenAI API key as a parameter at the end of the url: `?key=<your-OpenAI API key>`
+- Or you can [try it here](https://www.hoursfrom.world/_functions/voicelet/?key=), if you add your API key at the end of the url.

 ### Limitations:
 On an iPhone, the voice recognition is inferior because it must use its native iOS voice recognition because of an OpenAI bug.